 Shaved Fennel Slaw

 - Trim the tops and bottom of the fennel bulb, slice the bulb in half lengthwise.
-Remove the core of the fennel bulb with a sharp knife, and shave into thin slices, if you have a mandolin use that to get the best results, if not then a sharp knife will do the trick.
-Place the shaved fennel in a mixing bowl.
+Shave into thin slices using a sharp knife or a mandolin.
+Place the shaved fennel in a bowl.

-- Cut the skin off the tangelo and slice the sections out.
+- Cut the skin off the orange and segment it, add to the fennel.
 Reserve the remaining citrus for the dressing.

-- For the dressing, squeeze the remaining tangelo juice into a bowl, add the lemon juice.
-While whisking stream in olive oil and add salt to taste.
-Toss dressing with fennel, tangelo segments and fennel fawns to combine.
-Top latkes with the fennel salad or enjoy on the side.
+- For the dressing, squeeze the remaining orange juice into the bowl with fennel, add the lemon juice, olive oil and salt.
+Toss the salad and add the fennel fawns.
+Once latkes are done, either top them with the salad or serve on the side.